Forcing Calculator

 Requirements

-One AA battery (for orders outside the UK the battery is not included)
+One AA battery (for orders outside the UK the battery is not included).

-History
+History and credits

 The core idea in this style of forcing calculator dates to 1975, with early uses by John Sherwood, Bayard Grimshaw, and Vic Perry.

-(Thank you to Mark Strivings for help with crediting)
+Thank you to Mark Strivings for help with crediting.

 Related Products